 Local government should be afforded the opportunity for greater participation in the legislative and regulatory process.
-In developing and revising regulations, the federal government shall consider the impact of these regulations on municipal governments and shall reimburse municipal governments whenever these federal mandates impose significant new cost.
+In developing and revising regulations, the federal government shall consider the impact of these regulations on municipal governments and shall reimburse municipal these governments whenever federal mandates impose significant new cost.